tiagoteixeira03/pic1_website/content/english/blog/3rd_week5.md

 ##### → AMCL3D
 <div style="text-align: justify;">

-During the first few weeks, the team concentrated on studying the [AMCL3D](https://github.com/catec/amcl3d) algorithm, as mentioned in Week 2.
+During the first few weeks, the team concentrated on studying the [AMCL3D](https://github.com/catec/amcl3d) algorithm, as mentioned in Week 2 (3<sup>rd</sup> Period).
 However, there were some setbacks when attempting to test the algorithm.

 It was discovered that the algorithm was not compatible with [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) and [Ubuntu 20.04](https://releases.ubuntu.com/focal/), as it was developed for ROS [Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) and [Ubuntu 16.04](https://ubuntu.com/16-04).
 Furthermore, the GitHub repository lacked a [Docker](https://docs.docker.com/get-started/overview/) file to get around this issue.
 As a result, the team had to search for new alternative solutions.